Ibrahim El-Salahi: A Visionary Modernist at the Tate Modern

 Photos: Alberto Martínez

-Ibrahim El-Salahi: A Visionary Modernist is at the Tate Modern from 3rd July until 22nd September 2013, for further information visit here.
+Ibrahim El-Salahi: A Visionary Modernist is at Tate Modern from 3rd July until 22nd September 2013.
+For further information visit the gallery’s website here.